c0ffeeartc/SignalHubT/README.md

 ## TODO
   - IoC initialization tree
   - Allow more than 1 EventAggregator object by not using static objects.
 SubHubLocal class?
-  - Recursive triggering
-    - Deterministic handling
-    - Cover with tests
-    - Explain in README
   - Cover with tests case when subscriptions collection gets rehashed and keeps order of elements in matching priority chains.
   - Improve API
   - Add performance tests